MRiDuL-ICE/MRiDuL-ICE/README.md

 </p>
 <p align="justify">Currently i am working for a company as a junior software engineer.
 I have to maintain and develop back-end of
 the product and i am also contributing to the front-end as well.
-I am an ICE graduate with several skill sets like ReactJS, NodeJS, ExpressJS, PHP, MySql, MongoDB, TailwindCSS, Bootstrap.
+I am an ICE graduate with several skill sets like ReactJS, NodeJS, ExpressJS, MySql, MongoDB, TailwindCSS, Bootstrap.
 As per my competitive programming career i have obtained 395 contest rating at codeforces.
 I'm a quick learner and just want to learn new technologies and things.
 I am a mature team player.I can work smoothly under any kind of situation and pressure.</p>
 <h2 align="center"></h2>